cho2ji/cho2ji/README.md

 ### I'm ...

-Studying for a Master's degree in Industrial Engineering in *Yonsei University* under [Systems Intelligence Laboratory](https://www.systemintelligencelab.website/).
+Studying for a Master's degree in Industrial Engineering at *Yonsei University* under [Systems Intelligence Laboratory](https://www.systemintelligencelab.website/).

 Interested in tech industry generally, Data Science, Data Engineering, and how technology and data can bring about change.